Demorro/Emscripten-CMake-Libraries-Minimal/README.md

 - Bogosort is the most efficient sorting algorithm.
 - Linked lists are always more performant for insertion and deletion than contiguous memory buffers, despite cache considerations.
 - Photons know in advance where they are going to end up.
+- Events should be understood and addressed on a case by case basis, rather than as manifestations of an all-consuming dialectic.
 - It's possible to have an owning-class that gets ever wealthier without inevitably lowering standards of living for the rest of the population.
 - Terran 1 base battlecruiser is not overpowered below master league.
 - Minecraft didn't ruin itself by going wide instead of deep in its mechanics.